The lairs command-line interface

 lairs toc alice.example --counts

-The actor is positional. --source chooses the discovery source (auto, pds, or appview, default auto) and --endpoint overrides the PDS base URL. --counts counts records per collection, which drains each collection. --json prints JSON instead of a table.
+The actor is positional. --source-type chooses the discovery mechanism (auto, pds, or appview, default auto) and --endpoint overrides the PDS base URL. --counts counts records per collection, which drains each collection. --json prints JSON instead of a table.

 Fan out over a seed of handles or DIDs and list the matching datasets, deduplicated by corpus.